yash0539s/deepfake-detection/README.md

 Team

 What is DeepFake?
-DeepFake refers to manipulated videos or images in which AI is used to replace one person's face with another, often using deep learning techniques like Generative Adversarial Networks (GANs).
-These models can generate highly realistic yet fake videos, making it increasingly difficult to differentiate real from manipulated content.
+DeepFake refers to AI-generated manipulated videos where a person’s face is replaced with another using advanced deep learning models like Generative Adversarial Networks (GANs).

+These models create highly realistic fake videos, making it difficult to distinguish real from fake content.

 Impact of DeepFake Videos
+Negative Effects:
+Misinformation & Fake News: Used to spread false narratives on social media.

-DeepFake technology is being misused to spread false news, create celebrity impersonations, and even generate fraudulent financial transactions.
+Celebrity Impersonation: DeepFake technology is misused for scams and fraudulent activities.

-It is a major threat to social media platforms, political integrity, and cybersecurity.
+Cybersecurity Threat: Fraudulent video content poses risks to financial institutions and government agencies.

+Countermeasures:
-Many industries, including film, media, and security agencies, are actively working to develop detection mechanisms to counter DeepFake threats.
+Various industries, including film, media, and security agencies, are actively developing DeepFake detection solutions.

 Project Objectives
+Develop an AI-powered DeepFake detection system.

-Our primary objective is to build a robust AI model capable of detecting whether a given video is REAL or FAKE.
+Train a robust deep learning model to classify videos as REAL or FAKE.

-Key goals:  Train a deep learning model for DeepFake detection.
- Identify manipulated frames in videos using VGG16 and CNN.
+Utilize VGG16 for feature extraction and CNN for classification.

- Enhance accuracy and robustness by using face landmark analysis and feature extraction.
+Analyze manipulated frames using face landmark detection and feature extraction.

- Deploy an AI-based solution that can be integrated into social media platforms for real-time detection.
+Deploy a real-time AI-based solution that can be integrated into social media platforms.

 Project Pipeline
 Step	Description
 Step 1	Load the dataset
 Step 2	Extract videos from the dataset
-Step 3	Extract frames from videos (both real & fake) Step 4	Detect faces in each frame
+Step 3	Convert videos into frames (REAL & FAKE)
+Step 4	Detect faces in each frame
-Step 5	Locate facial landmarks
+Step 5	Extract facial landmarks
 Step 6	Analyze variations in facial landmarks
 Step 7	Classify videos as REAL or FAKE

 Pre-processing Workflow
-Convert video into frames.
+✔ Convert video into frames.

-Detect face regions in each frame.
+✔ Detect faces in each frame.

-Resize frames to 224×224 pixels.
+✔ Resize frames to 224×224 pixels.

-Normalize pixel values for better training.
+✔ Normalize pixel values for deep learning training.

-Extract face landmarks to detect inconsistencies.
+✔ Extract facial landmarks to identify inconsistencies.

 Prediction Workflow

-Extract frames from input video.
+Extract frames from the input video.

 Detect faces using VGG16 feature extraction.

-Pass features through a CNN model for classification.
+Pass extracted features through a CNN model for classification.

-Aggregate frame-level predictions to classify the entire video.
+Aggregate frame-wise predictions to classify the entire video as REAL or FAKE.

 Models Used and Their Architecture
-We implemented VGG16 for feature extraction and CNN for classification.

-VGG16 (Feature Extractor)
+1️⃣ VGG16 (Feature Extractor)
-Pretrained on ImageNet dataset.
+✔ Pretrained on ImageNet dataset.

-Extracts high-level features from frames.
+✔ Extracts high-level features from video frames.

-Freezes initial layers and fine-tunes deeper layers for our dataset.
+✔ Fine-tuned deeper layers to adapt to DeepFake datasets.

-CNN Architecture
+2️⃣ CNN Model (Classifier)
-Convolutional Layers: Extract spatial features.
+✔ Convolutional Layers: Extract spatial patterns.

-Pooling Layers: Reduce dimensionality.
+✔ Pooling Layers: Reduce computational complexity.

-Fully Connected Layers: Make final classification.
+✔ Fully Connected Layers: Classify input as REAL or FAKE.

-sigmoid Activation: Output probabilities for REAL vs FAKE classification.
+✔ Activation Function: sigmoid (Outputs probability between 0 and 1).

 Hyperparameters Used
-Optimizer: Adam (Adaptive Learning Rate)
+✔ Optimizer: Adam (Adaptive Learning Rate).

-Loss Function: Sparse Categorical Cross-Entropy
+✔ Loss Function: Sparse Categorical Cross-Entropy.

-Batch Size: 32
+✔ Batch Size: 32.

-Learning Rate: 0.0001
+✔ Learning Rate: 0.0001.

-Epochs: 20
+✔ Epochs: 30

-Test Accuracy Achieved: 87%
+✔ Test Accuracy Achieved: 87% ✅

 Deployment
-Backend: Python Flask API
+✔ Backend: Python Flask API.

-Frontend: HTML, CSS, JavaScript
+✔ Frontend: HTML, CSS, JavaScript.

-Processing Time: ~1 min for a 10-second, 30fps video
+✔ Processing Time: ~1 minute for a 10-second, 30fps video.

 Running the Code
 Ensure all dependencies are installed before running the application.

-Step 1: Install Requirements
+Step 1: Install Required Libraries bash
-bash
 Copy
 Edit
 pip install -r requirements.txt

 Step 2: Run the Model
 bash
 Copy
 Edit
-python main.py
+python app.py

 Step 3: Upload a Video for Detection
-The model will process each frame.
+✔ The model will process each frame.

-The final output will be displayed as REAL or FAKE.
+✔ The final output will be displayed as REAL or FAKE.

 Technologies Used
-Programming Languages: Python, HTML, CSS, JavaScript
+✔ Programming Languages: Python, HTML, CSS, JavaScript.

-Libraries: OpenCV, TensorFlow, Keras, Pandas, NumPy, Seaborn
+✔ Libraries: OpenCV, TensorFlow, Keras, Pandas, NumPy, Seaborn.

-Deeplearning Models: VGG16, CNN
+✔ Deep Learning Models: VGG16, CNN.

-Deployment: Flask,
+✔ Deployment: Flask.

 Conclusion
-We successfully developed a DeepFake Detection Model using VGG16 for feature extraction and CNN for classification.
+✅ Successfully developed a DeepFake Detection Model using VGG16 + CNN.

-Our model achieved an accuracy of 87%, making it reliable for real-world applications.
+✅ Achieved an accuracy of 87%, making it a reliable solution for real-world applications.

-Further improvements could be made by fine-tuning VGG16 layers, increasing dataset diversity, and integrating LSTM for temporal analysis.